 Does celery add flavor to soup?

-Yes!
 Celery adds a ton of sweet, aromatic flavor to soups and braises.

-If you’re not a fan of the texture of celery, I would recommend cutting it lengthwise into thin strips and then cutting it crosswise into small diced pieces.
+If you’re not a fan of the texture, I would recommend cutting it lengthwise into thin strips and then cutting it crosswise into small diced pieces.
 This video is a great visual demonstration of how to cut celery like this.
 That way you get all the sweet flavor but the fibers in the celery stalk are cut really small so you won’t get caught up over the texture.

 Is chicken stock or vegetable stock better for this soup?